 The sugar will lure the cockroaches in, while the baking soda will take care of them when they consume it.

 Baking soda neutralizes the skin and helps restore its natural pH balance [1].
-To use it, mix some baking soda with water and gently rub it onto your skin.
+To use it, mix baking soda with water, then gently rub it onto your skin.

 Add ½ cup of baking soda to your bathwater for a soothing soak.
-If your sunburn is particularly bad, you can make a paste out of baking soda and apply it directly to the affected areas.
+If your sunburn is inflamed, you can make a baking soda paste and apply it directly to the affected areas.

 Of course, apply sunscreen when you go out in the sun to avoid getting burned!
-Baking soda should only be used as a treatment, not a preventive measure.
+Baking soda should be used only as a treatment, not as a preventive measure.

 Adding baking soda spray to your garden plants can help prevent mildew and other fungal diseases.

-Just mix a few teaspoons of baking soda with some water and spray it on the leaves of your plants.
+Just mix a few teaspoons of baking soda with water, then spray it onto your plants’ leaves.

 It’s also helpful in attacking existing fungal infections.
-Mix a tablespoon of baking soda, one tablespoon of liquid soap, and a gallon of water in a spray bottle.
+Mix 1 tablespoon of baking soda, 1 tablespoon of liquid soap, and 1 gallon of water in a spray bottle.

 Apply this DIY fungicide directly to the affected plants.

 Keeping cut flowers looking their best is a breeze when you add baking soda to the water they’re kept in.
-The secret is that baking soda is alkaline and will help neutralize and balance the water’s pH levels [2].
+The secret is that baking soda is alkaline and helps neutralize and balance the water’s pH [2].

 Having your water at a neutral pH will help keep your blossoms looking vibrant and fresh for longer!

-You might want to clean your clay pots from time to time, and baking soda can help.
-To do this, make a paste with baking soda and water.
+Baking soda can also help clean clay pots.
+To achieve this, make a paste with baking soda and water.

-Gently scrub the mixture into your clay pots, allow it to sit for 15 to 20 minutes, and rinse them off with clean water.
+Gently scrub the mixture into your clay pots, let it sit for 15 to 20 minutes, and rinse them with clean water.
 This method will help remove dirt buildup and moss.

 Crabgrass can be a significant nuisance in any garden, so much so that getting rid of it can become an almost full-time job.
 This is where baking soda comes in handy.